This post is in partnership with Cost Plus World Market. All opinions are mine alone.

 Whip heavy whipping cream and Dr. Oetker Whip it in a stand mixer or using a hand blender.
 Continue till soft peaks are achieved.

-Get the second bowl out of the refrigerator and mix in 1 tbsp Hazelnut syrup and 2 tbsp unsweetened cocoa powder.
+Get the second bowl out of the refrigerator and mix in 1 tablespoon Hazelnut syrup and 2 tablespoon unsweetened cocoa powder.
 Mix till no white streaks are seen.
 Divide this among the bowls and spread to get an even top.
 Refrigerate for another hour.

-Using the last bowl of cream, mix in 1 tbsp Salted Caramel Syrup and 4 tbsp unsweetened cocoa powder.
+Using the last bowl of cream, mix in 1 tablespoon Salted Caramel Syrup and 4 tablespoon unsweetened cocoa powder.
 Mix well to get a uniformly colored mixture.

 Divide this in the bowls and refrigerate for an hour.